Reviewing Provident Financial (FPLPY) & Its Peers

 |13.29

-Provident Financial’s peers have higher revenue and earnings than Provident Financial.
-Provident Financial is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Provident Financial’s competitors have higher revenue and earnings than Provident Financial.
+Provident Financial is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Provident Financial peers beat Provident Financial on 12 of the 13 factors compared.
+Provident Financial competitors beat Provident Financial on 12 of the 13 factors compared.

 About Provident Financial